Mithunjack/Thesis-NeRFs/README.md

 ## Usefull tools for Literature Review 🛠️

-1. Literature review -> [Paper Digest](https://www.paperdigest.org/review/) With the help of AI it gives a overview about any paper and all related works.
+1. It provides an overview of any article and all related research with the assistance of AI -> [Paper Digest](https://www.paperdigest.org/review/).
 2. The AI Research Assistant -> [Elicit](https://elicit.org/)
 3. An app that visualizes all of the related papers for a specific paper -> [Litmap](https://www.litmaps.com/)
 4. Similar to Litmap, but using a different linked paper visualization website-> [Connected paper](https://www.connectedpapers.com/)